NodeBE4/opinion/_posts/2023-02-13-EnclavedMicrostate.md

 ----- __1117.2__ -----2023-02-21 02:46:30+08:00:

 It's certainly the perception from people I know through entirely non-fandom spaces, so it's true to my own experience at least.

+----- __1117.3__ -----2023-02-21 17:54:38+08:00:

+/r/worldbuilding has the effectively-official policy that you can post AI art if you can cite all the references.
+It is, in effect, a way of saying you cannot post AI art.